xgsarnold/wallet/README.md

 #Goals:

--Estimation: 6 hours
+*Estimation: 6 hours
--Delivered: 8 hours
+*Delivered: 8 hours
--Understand how to create a complete Rails app (with one database table) -Understand all components of the MVC architecture -Understand basic HTML forms
+*Understand how to create a complete Rails app (with one database table) *Understand all components of the MVC architecture *Understand basic HTML forms
--Create and use an ActiveRecord model, a controller, multiple views, and a router.
+*Create and use an ActiveRecord model, a controller, multiple views, and a router.
--Create and use a Rails scaffold
+*Create and use a Rails scaffold